Vikrantthenge/vikrant-portfolio/README.md

 I'm **Vikrant Thenge**, a strategic data analyst and analytics professional who transforms raw data into business clarity.
 My work spans predictive modeling, risk analytics, and dashboard-driven storytelling—built not just to inform, but to influence decisions across industries.

-With a strong foundation in Python, SQL, Power BI, and cloud platforms, I design solutions that combine **technical depth with strategic insight**.
+With a foundation in Python, SQL, Power BI, and cloud platforms, I design solutions that combine **technical depth with strategic insight**.
 From anomaly detection to revenue forecasting, every project in this portfolio is crafted to demonstrate **real-world impact**, **cross-domain versatility**, and **recruiter-ready polish**.

 I don’t just build apps—I architect data flows, optimize pipelines, and surface insights that drive measurable outcomes.
 Whether it's streamlining operations, forecasting demand, or detecting risk, I focus on what matters most: **turning data into decisions**.